Pet Insurance Annual Limit

 Assess your pet's profile

-Consider your pet's age, breed and lifestyle when evaluating its potential health care needs.
-Older pets face higher risks for conditions like cancer, arthritis and cataracts, while active, younger pets are more likely to have accidents or joint problems later due to wear and tear on their bodies.
-Certain breeds come with their own health challenges: German Shepherds and Labrador Retrievers commonly develop hip dysplasia, Bulldogs are prone to respiratory problems and Persian cats often experience kidney disease and breathing issues.
+Consider your pet's age, breed and lifestyle when evaluating potential health care needs.
+Older pets face higher risks for conditions like cancer, arthritis and cataracts, while active, younger pets are more likely to have accidents or joint problems later due to wear and tear.
+Certain breeds have specific health challenges: German Shepherds and Labrador Retrievers commonly develop hip dysplasia, Bulldogs are prone to respiratory problems and Persian cats often experience kidney disease and breathing issues.

 2. 2